Vector Optimization with Stochastic Bandit Feedback: Abstract

 \section{Abstract}

-We introduce vector optimization problems with stochastic bandit feedback, which extends the best arm identification problem to vector-valued rewards.
-We consider $K$ designs, with multi-dimensional mean reward vectors, which are partially ordered according to a polyhedral ordering cone $C$.
-This generalizes the concept of Pareto set in multi-objective optimization and allows different sets of preferences of decision-makers to be encoded by $C$.
-Different than prior work, we define approximations of the Pareto set based on direction-free covering and gap notions.
-We study the setting where an evaluation of each design yields a noisy observation of the mean reward vector.
-Under subgaussian noise assumption, we investigate the sample complexity of the naïve elimination algorithm in an ($\epsilon,\delta$)-PAC setting, where the goal is to identify an ($\epsilon,\delta$)-PAC Pareto set with the minimum number of design evaluations.
-In particular, we identify cone-dependent geometric conditions on the deviations of empirical reward vectors from their mean under which the Pareto front can be approximated accurately.
-We run experiments to verify our theoretical results and illustrate how $C$ and sampling budget affect the Pareto set, returned ($\epsilon,\delta$)-PAC Pareto set and the success of identification.
+We introduce vector optimization problems with stochastic bandit feedback, in which preferences among designs are encoded by a polyhedral ordering cone $C$.
+Our setup generalizes the best arm identification problem to vector-valued rewards by extending the concept of Pareto set beyond multi-objective optimization.
+We characterize the sample complexity of ($\epsilon,\delta$)-PAC Pareto set identification by defining a new cone-dependent notion of complexity, called the {\em ordering complexity}.
+In particular, we provide gap-dependent and worst-case lower bounds on the sample complexity and show that, in the worst-case, the sample complexity scales with the square of ordering complexity.
+Furthermore, we investigate the sample complexity of the naïve elimination algorithm and prove that it nearly matches the worst-case sample complexity.
+Finally, we run experiments to verify our theoretical results and illustrate how $C$ and sampling budget affect the Pareto set, the returned ($\epsilon,\delta$)-PAC Pareto set, and the success of identification.